matthewamaiale/mattsblog/content/blog/gap-year/index.md

 I became extremely excited by technology and equally frustrated by the lack of opportunities offered by the university.
 In fact the majority of my exploration came by joining incredible student orgs such as [Happy Valley Capital](http://www.hvcpsu.com/).

-Before I left I started supplementing my education by working remotely for startups.
+I started supplementing my education by working remotely for startups.
 I’d cold email founders that fascinated me and offer to help as a part-time intern (no strings attached).

 To my surprise, most startups were extremely receptive and respected my drive to reshape my college career.